tfkachmad/8-Week-SQL-Challenge/Case-Study-1-Dannys-Diner/Case-Study-1-Dannys-Diner-Solution.md

 <br>

-1. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

-    -
+    - Find the points for orders each customer made
+    - Sum the total points each customer made from their orders

     <br>